Sherif-Ahmed17/COVID-19-Outcome-Prediction/README.md

 The dataset contains 14major variables that will be having an impact on whether someone has recovered or not, the description of each variable are as follows,

-1.Country:where the person resides.
+1. Country:where the person resides.

-2.Location:which part in the Country.
+2. Location:which part in the Country.

-3.Age: Classification of the age group for each person, based on WHO Age Group Standard.
+3. Age: Classification of the age group for each person, based on WHO Age Group Standard.

-4.Gender:Male or Female.
+4. Gender:Male or Female.

-5.Visited_Wuhan: whether the personhas visited Wuhan, China or not.
+5. Visited_Wuhan: whether the personhas visited Wuhan, China or not.

-6.From_Wuhan:whether the personis fromWuhan, China or not.
+6. From_Wuhan:whether the personis fromWuhan, China or not.

-7.Symptoms:there are six families of symptoms that are coded in six fields.
+7. Symptoms:there are six families of symptoms that are coded in six fields.

-13.Time_before_symptoms_appear.
+13. Time_before_symptoms_appear.

-14.Result: death (1) or recovered (0).
+14. Result: death (1) or recovered (0).

 It is required to design different classifiersto the predict the outcome (death/recovered) when a new person is admitted to the hospital.The data is already cleaned and preprocessed.